Updated for February 3rd, 2021

 thereby cause the mind [to orient itself on] life.”

-To move through the courtyard with long strides means to leave your house, and go for a walk…but just a little bit.
+To “move through the courtyard with long strides” means to leave your house, and go for a walk…but just a little bit.
 No going on long excursions here, during this season.
-I would say, it’s fine to walk a half hour away from your house, then walk back, even if technically it’s only talking about the “courtyard” in this text.
+I would say, it’s fine to walk a half hour away from your house, then walk back (a 1 hour hike), even if technically it’s only talking about the “courtyard” in this text.

-We’re still not in the Summer season, which would be when we’re meant to be traveling long distances, and be outdoors all day.
-In Spring, we’re still halfway homebodies, emerging from the slumber of Winter slowly.
+We’re still not in the summer season, which would be when we’re meant to be traveling long distances, and be outdoors all day.
+In spring, we’re still halfway homebodies, emerging from the slumber of winter slowly, especially at the beginning of spring.
 Spring is more balanced, between going out and staying in.
-And it’s only natural to sometimes go out, because in the Spring we still have some cold days, and some rainy days.
+And it’s only natural to sometimes go out, because in the spring we still have some cold days, and some rainy days.

 Disheveling the hair and relaxing the appearance both indicate a relaxation in your attitudes.
-In Chinese Medicine, it’s well known that the Spring corresponds to the Wood element; when out of balance, mental and emotional stress is the most common correlation.
-It’s so common in our society to treat “liver qi stagnation” for stress.
-During the Spring time, we’re called to develop a state of relaxation, in order to be in harmony with the gentle and easy going nature of the season.
+In Chinese Medicine, it’s well known that the spring corresponds to the wood element; when out of balance, mental and emotional stress is the most common correlation.
+It’s so common in our society for acupuncturists to have to treat “liver qi stagnation” for stress.
+During the spring time, we’re called to develop a state of relaxation, in order to be in harmony with the gentle and easy going nature of the season.

 “Give life and do not kill.”– Huangdi Neijing Suwen, Chapter 2

 “Do not kill” doesn’t only apply to not killing others, such as animals, but also applies to our attitudes.
-A very decisive and cutting attitude goes against the abundant and open attitude that Spring is meant to naturally have.
+A very decisive and cutting attitude goes against the abundant and open attitude that spring is meant to naturally have.
 Another way we could say it is: try not to be harsh during this time.
-Instead, be merciful and kind toward others, benefiting everyone.
+Instead, it’s good to be forgiving and kind toward others, and to ourselves.

 “Give and do not take.”– Huangdi Neijing Suwen, Chapter 2

-The season of “taking” is Autumn, where we gather everything we’ve harvested and store it for Winter.
-In Spring, the heavens give rain to the earth, the earth gives life to the plants, and so on.
-In order to be in harmony with the season, we should develop this same demeanor of giving freely to all.
+The season of “taking” is autumn, where we gather everything we’ve harvested and store it for winter.
+In spring, the heavens give rain to the earth, the earth gives life to the plants, and so on.
+In order to be in harmony with the season, we should develop this same demeanor of giving freely to all, according to our ability.
 Not in a forced way of pretending to be someone you’re not, but just as a natural expression if possible.
-Just like it’s natural for the sky to rain during early Spring.
+Just like it’s natural for the sky to rain during early spring.

 “Reward and do not punish.”– Huangdi Neijing Suwen, Chapter 2

-This again has to do with the demeanor of Spring.
-It’s said that in the opposite season, Autumn, “killing winds” of dryness happen, and that harsh qi attacks our bodies and causes illness in the Fall.
+This again has to do with the demeanor of spring.
+It’s said that in the opposite season, autumn, “killing winds” of dryness happen, and that harsh qi attacks our bodies and causes illness.

-But in Spring, in most years, beneficial qi is spread to all.
-In order to be in harmony with this season, we need to not be sharp toward others, but be beneficent.
-To be merciful and forgiving.
+But in spring, in most years, positive qi is spread to all.
+In order to be in harmony with this season, we need to not be sharp toward others, but be beneficent and helping toward them.